erawretsila/Pico/SR04-PIO/README.md

 if run at faster speeds or where acurate readings are essential (digital tape measure) a scaling factor will need to be applied & calibrated

+The .pio & assembled header file for c/c++ programs HAVE NOT BEEN TESTED